jdegregorio/face-collage/README.md

 2. **Download, Crop & Resize Photos**:

-   - Downloads photos one at a time, detects faces, centers and resizes each image.
+   - Downloads photos one at a time, detects faces, centers, and resizes each image.
    - Processed photos are saved in `data/processed_images/`.
    - Progress is saved in `data/photos.json`, allowing you to resume if the operation is interrupted.

-3. **Perform Head Pose Estimation**:
+3. **Perform Head Pose and Facial Features Estimation**:

-   - After downloading, cropping, and resizing, select this option to analyze head pose.
+   - After downloading, cropping, and resizing, select this option to analyze head pose and extract facial features.
-   - The system will estimate yaw, pitch, and roll angles for each face image and save this data in `data/photos.json`.
+   - The system will estimate yaw, pitch, and roll angles for each face image and also extract metrics such as eye openness and mouth openness.
+   - This data is saved in `data/photos.json`.

 4. **Generate Collage**:

-   - After head pose estimation, this option arranges the images into a collage.
+   - After head pose and facial feature estimation, this option arranges the images into a collage.
-   - Images are placed on a grid based on head orientation (x-axis) and time (y-axis).
+   - Images are placed on a grid based on head orientation, facial openness, and time (timestamp).
    - The collage is saved to `output/final_collage.jpg`.

 5. **View Progress**: